probmods/probmods2/chapters/14-bayesian-data-analysis.md

 Bayes’ rule provides a bridge between the unobserved parameters of models and the observed data.
 We can update our beliefs about parameters from data.
-Additionally, the "Bayes bridge" can fo from parameters to data: we can use our updated beliefs about a parameter to make predictions about future data sets.
+Additionally, the "Bayes bridge" can go from parameters to data: we can use our updated beliefs about a parameter to make predictions about future data sets.

 For a given Bayesian model (together with data), there are four conceptually distinct distributions of interest: